mietek/halcyon-website/pages/tutorial/index.md

 [{"contents":"Hello?"},{"contents":"Hello, world!"}]
 ```

 The app always responds with the contents of the entire noteboard.
-The notes also appear in the original shell:
+The notes are also logged to the original shell:

 ```
 $ halcyon-tutorial